ScreenBeam 960 FAQ – Native iOS/macOS mirroring

 Q: Will models other than ScreenBeam 960 be updated with iOS and macOS native screen mirroring?

-A: No. ScreenBeam 960 is the only product from Actiontec that supports native iOS and macOS screen mirroring.
+A: Yes.
+ScreenBeam 960 and later receivers will support native iOS and macOS screen mirroring.